sanjiovani100/ai-medellin-1000/docs/vercel-hosting.md

 ### Why the Solar Template Wasn't Showing as Main

-After reviewing the project and Vercel settings, we identified several reasons why the Solar template wasn't appearing as the main site:
+After reviewing the project and Vercel settings, we identified several possible reasons why the Solar template isn't appearing as the main site:

+1. **Repository Structure Issue**:
+   - The `template-solar` directory might not contain the expected Solar template files
+   - The structure might be different than what the configuration expects
+   - The template might be in a different location

-1. **Root Directory Mismatch**: The Vercel dashboard had the Root Directory setting empty, but our build commands were trying to run from the template-solar directory.
-This created a conflict.
+2. **Root Directory Mismatch**:
+   - The Vercel dashboard had the Root Directory setting empty, but our build commands were trying to run from the template-solar directory
+   - This created a conflict in path resolution

-2. **Build Command Confusion**: The `cd template-solar` prefix in the build commands was causing issues because Vercel already executes commands relative to the Root Directory setting.
+3. **Build Command Confusion**:
+   - The `cd template-solar` prefix in the build commands was causing issues because Vercel executes commands relative to the Root Directory setting

-3. **Path Resolution Issues**: Without proper rewrites, Vercel was trying to serve files from the wrong location, leading to the main site showing the basic Next.js app instead of the Solar template.
+4. **Path Resolution Issues**:
+   - Without proper rewrites or correct directory structure, Vercel was serving files from the wrong location

-4. **Dashboard vs. Configuration File**: There was a conflict between settings in the Vercel dashboard UI and in our vercel.json file.
+5. **Dashboard vs. Configuration File**:
+   - Conflicts between settings in the Vercel dashboard UI and our vercel.json file

 ### Steps Taken to Fix the Issue